SC-SGS/repa/README.md

 ### Linux Distributions

-MPI, Boost, ParMETIS and CGAL can be installed e.g. on Debian/Ubuntu using:
+MPI, Boost and ParMETIS can be installed e.g. on Debian/Ubuntu using:

 ```sh
 apt-get install openmpi-bin libboost-all-dev libparmetis-dev cmake